matheushw/Plantshop/README.md

 In this page, an admin will be able to register another store admin.

 #### Category Page
-There are four pages of categories of plants: plants (in general), flowers, bouquets and pots.
+There are four pages of categories of plants: plants (in general) 🌱, flowers 🌷, bouquets 💐 and pots 🌳.
 In this pages, we have all of the plants in the store that fit into that category.

 #### Login
 The page of login has a form, that requires the email and the password.
 There is also the option to go to the sign up page, if the user doesn't have an account.